Ekanth57/oneCask/README.md

 ### 5. **Offline Data Handling**
    - The app fetches mockup JSON data from a local asset (`assets/data` folder).
    - Even when the device is offline, the app allows users to view previously fetched data.
-   - The app will refresh the data when the internet connection is restored.
+   - The refershing of the app whn the internet is restored cannot be completd due to time constraints

 ### 6. **State Management with BLoC**
    - The app employs the **BLoC (Business Logic Component)** pattern for state management.